retro16/acsi2stm/doc/protocols.md

     DATA    [0x98] [0x00] [0x00] [0x00] [0x02]    [0x55] [0xaa]

-GemDrive PIO driver is loaded by `GEMDRPIO.TOS`.
+GemDrive PIO driver is loaded by `GEMDRPIO.PRG`.
 To avoid confusion, PIO mode is initialized by command 0x10 instead of command 0x11, the effect is the same.